-The Podocarpus, also referred to as the plum pine, is a type of evergreen conifer that is capable of being cultivated as a shrub or a tree.
+The Podocarpus, also referred to as the plum pine, is a variety of evergreen conifer that is versatile and can be cultivated as a shrub or a tree.

 Depending on how it’s categorized, Podocarpus contains anywhere from 97 to 107 different species, so its characteristics can vary wildly depending on the species.